PixWizardry/Comfyui_TorchInductorConfig/README.md

 ### Step 2: Restart ComfyUI

 After the repository has been successfully cloned, make sure to restart ComfyUI.
 This will allow it to recognize and load the new custom node.
-The nodes should be available in the "WAN" and "WAN/diagnostics" categories!

 ---